reneaas/fys-stk4155/project1/README.md

 ### Test program

-As as simple test program, we've implemented [test_program.py](https://github.com/reneaas/fys-stk4155/blob/master/project1/test_program.py) which show-cases all of the above using a generated dataset on the Franke function.
-Simply run the follow command in any Linux/Unix command
+As as simple test program, we've implemented [test_program.py](https://github.com/reneaas/fys-stk4155/blob/master/project1/codes/test_program.py) which show-cases all of the above using a generated dataset on the Franke function.
+Simply run the follow command in any Linux/Unix command line

 ```terminal
 python3 test_program.py